July 16, 2024

 DIY Stain Removal Techniques

 Removing stains from hardwood floors can be done at home with a few simple steps.
 For water-based stains, the first step is to blot up as much of the spill as possible with a clean cloth.
-Then, use a mild wood floor cleaner and damp cloth to lightly scrub the area until the stain has been removed.
+Then, use a mild wood floor cleaner and a damp cloth to lightly scrub the area until the stain has been removed.
 If the stain persists, try using an enzymatic cleaner specifically made for pet urine or some white vinegar diluted with water.

 For oil-based stains, start by soaking up as much of the spill as possible with a clean cloth.
 Then, use a dry cloth to lightly rub the area in a circular motion until the stain has been removed.
 If the stain persists, try using mineral spirits or a commercial spot remover designed for hardwood floors.
 It is important to properly test any new cleaning product on an inconspicuous area before using it on the entire floor.